Introducing United World Schools

 Education is the key to unlocking a country’s potential for economic growth, improved health, gender equality, peace and good governance

 UWS in numbers:

-locally based teachers are employed and receive regular training, supported by UWS
+525 teachers receive regular training, supported by UWS

 Why is UWS different?